Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 EWC agreement for UniCredit completed

-Negotiations of new EWC agreement for Arcelor Mittal
+Negotiation of new EWC agreement for Arcelor Mittal

-AXA EWC integrates Winterthur delegates
+Axa EWC integrates Winterthur delegates

 3. European Works Councils take legal action